All Products

 }

-Create the player
+Step 2: Create a player

 Create an AliPlayer instance using the AliPlayerFactory class.

-// Create a player instance.
+// Create a player instance

 AliPlayer mAliPlayer = AliPlayerFactory.createAliPlayer(context);